-For information regarding personal property assessments, visit the State Department of Assessments and Taxation (SDAT) Personal Property Division.
+For information regarding personal property assessments, visit the State Department of Assessments and Taxation Personal Property Unit.

 Picking a name for your business requires much more than just creativity and a working knowledge of your target market.
-Thought must be given to state and local requirements and making sure you don't infringe upon the rights of someone else's business name.
+Consider state and local requirements and making sure you don't infringe upon the rights of someone else's business name.

 When registering your business through the Maryland Central Business Licensing and Registration Portal, you can search against existing Maryland business names and register a business trade name with the Maryland Department of Assessments and Taxation.